ayushpatel-cs/release-backend/README.md

 # ReLease Backend

-Backend server for the ReLease application - a platform for subleasing properties.
+Backend server for the ReLease application - a platform for subleasing properties with an open-auction-based system.

 ## Prerequisites

 - Node.js (v14 or higher)
 - PostgreSQL
-- AWS Account (for image uploads)
+- Google Maps API Key (for geocoding)

 ## Setup